eliataylor/objects-actions/JOB_DESCRIPTION.md

 ## What we need
+1. Review and redefine our [Content Types and Fields](https://docs.google.com/spreadsheets/d/1--h2pvtXbUr2LHj-HvRevCc3gK-be5i0bR17QBThvlk/edit?gid=845262387#gid=845262387) to ensure they support our immediate and long term goals
+2. Review and redefine our [Permissions Matrix](https://docs.google.com/spreadsheets/d/1--h2pvtXbUr2LHj-HvRevCc3gK-be5i0bR17QBThvlk/edit?gid=1619189607#gid=1619189607) to ensure they support our immediate and long term goals
-1. Design & implement a creative new User Experience.
+3. Design & implement a creative new User Experience.
-2. Implement Contextual Permissions and error handling to guide users what they need to do.
+4. Implement Contextual Permissions and error handling to guide users what they need to do.

 ## About the Role

 We are seeking a **Full Stack Engineer** familiar with **Django (Python & MySQL), ReactJS (TypeScript)** and Docker.
 You will play a crucial role in developing, optimizing, and deploying new features while ensuring a seamless and high-performing user experience.

-### Responsibilities
+## Responsibilities

 - Develop, enhance, and maintain the **Django backend (Python, MySQL)**
   - See [stack/django](https://github.com/eliataylor/objects-actions/tree/crossconnect/stack/django)